 Boundaries are one of the most needed skills to live life in today's society.
 Rather than building walls, boundaries build bridges toward more respectful relationships with ourselves with others.
 Rightly understood, boundaries are the sacredness of self in relationship to others.
 This is an 6 week group experience offered in October and May of of no more than 7 people who meet for 90 minutes.

 Small Group Spiritual Direction for Clergy and Seminarians.

-This is an ongoing group meeting 1x monthly from September-June for 90 minutes. $30 per session
+This is an ongoing group meeting 1x monthly for 60 mins ($50/ session).

-Spiritual direction is a contemplative practice of exploring your spiritual path with a person trained in listening, discernment and deep reflection.
+Spiritual direction is a contemplative practice of exploring and deepening your relationship with the Sacred.
 It is an ancient practice within the Christian tradition going back before the early church and now making a comeback in contemporary life.

 In a nutshell spiritual direction is about paying attention to where the presence of God is most deeply felt.
-And being aware of what you are seeing so as to make connections and discern meaning to make surer decisions.
+And becoming attuned to what you are seeing/hearing so as to make connections and discern meaning to make surer decisions.

-Spiritual direction pursues the art of walking with you aiding attention to God.
-"We don’t walk the walk for you, but we observe the walk with you" (Teresa Blye).
+Spiritual direction pursues the art of listening and walking with God.
+Spiritual Directors don’t walk the walk for you.
+But come along side seeing God seeing you.

 Services are reimbursable by most "out of network" insurance plans.
-Many people have this weaved into their benefit plan without their knowledge.
-An out-of-network plan means that your insurance company will fully or partially reimburse for care outside their network of health care providers.
+Most plans have this option.
+An out-of-network plan means that your insurance company will fully or partially reimburse for care outside their network of health care providers with an Invoice.

 You can contact your insurance to determine what percentage they will pay for out of network therapy.
 Ask your insurance, "do I have out-of-network benefits?" and "what is your reimbursement rate for outpatient psychotherapy?"